Disorder-free localization in quantum walks: The model

 The variance of the probability distribution is a well-known measure for classifying the spreading rate of the quantum walker.
 While a ballistic spread as in the standard disorder-free quantum walk case gives a quadratic growth in the variance $\left(\sigma^2_t \sim t^2\right)$, a classical random walk is diffusive with a variance that increases linearly $\left(\sigma^2_t \sim t\right)$ with respect to the step number.
 Apart from these, a localized probability distribution yields either a constant or a fluctuating variance which has no overall increase in time.
 The inverse participation ratio, on the other hand, estimates the average number of sites where the quantum walker is spread over uniformly.
 We employ the inverse participation ratio which is normalized over the size of the lattice $N$ as given in Eq.~\eqref{eq:ipr}.
 Therefore, $\widehat{\text{IPR}}\rightarrow 1$ if the walker is spread over the position space uniformly and $\widehat{\text{IPR}}\rightarrow 0$ if the walker is localized on a single site, as $N\rightarrow\infty$.

-After we discuss the localization properties of the quantum walker, we will turn our attention to the spin chain itself and examine the entanglement entropy between its bipartite subdivisions for investigating signatures of DFL.
-Let $A$ and $B$ represent subsystems forming the two halves of the total system.~\footnote{As the walker degrees of freedom involve all sites, we can either combine the walker subsystem with the left or right half of spins or also spatially divide its Hilbert space into two by introducing a vacuum state with no quantum walker.} The reduced density matrix of system $A$ is obtained by tracing over system $B$ as $\rho_A(t)=\tr_B\outerp{\Psi_t}{\Psi_t}$ where $\ket{\Psi_t}$ is the total state of ($A+B$) given in Eq.~\eqref{eq:totSt}.
+After we discuss the localization properties of the quantum walker, we will turn our attention to the spin chain itself and examine the entanglement entropy between its bipartite subdivisions for investigating further properties of DFL.
+Let $A$ and $B$ represent subsystems forming the two halves of the total system.~\footnote{\bnd{As the walker degrees of freedom involve all sites, we can either combine the walker subsystem with the left or right half of spins or also spatially divide its Hilbert space into two by introducing a vacuum state with no quantum walker.}{In addition to the local spins found in each partition, we split the position and coin degrees of freedom of the walker to encompass the sites corresponding to partitions A and B, separately.
+Therefore, we also consider a vacuum state representing the absence of the walker at the given partition (please also see the local bases for the MPS representation in the Appendix A).
+The Hilbert space of a partition consists of the tensor product of all the spin states in that partition and all the states of the walker in that partition including its vacuum state.
+For $N=N_A+N_B$, the number of degrees of freedom in partition $A$ is given by $(2N_A+1)2^{N_A}$.
+If the walker state is also traced out, then the spin partition has $2^{N_{A}}$ states. }} The reduced density matrix of system $A$ is obtained by tracing over system $B$ as $\rho_A(t)=\tr_B\outerp{\Psi_t}{\Psi_t}$ where $\ket{\Psi_t}$ is the total state of ($A+B$) given in Eq.~\eqref{eq:totSt}.
 Since $\ket{\Psi_t}$ is a pure state by assumption, we employ the von Neumann entropy

 to measure the entanglement between system $A$ and $B$.
 The calculation of Eq.~\eqref{eq:EE} as a function of $t$ and walker-spin interaction parameter $\phi$ is a difficult problem to handle due to the large Hilbert space in question.
 Nevertheless, MPS ansatz method provides an efficient way of calculating Eq.~\eqref{eq:EE} as we will later elaborate in App.~\ref{app:MPS}.